JonathanWilbur/mueller-report/volume1.md

 information about a competitive bid, United States v.
 Matzkin, 14 F .3d 1014, I 020 (4th Cir.
 1994);
 secret grand jury information, United States v.
 Jeter, 775 F.2d 670, 680 (6th Cir.
 1985); and
 information about a witness's whereabouts, United States v.
 Sheker, 618 F.2d 607, 609 (9th Cir.
 1980)
 (per curiam).
-And in the public corruption context, "'thing of value'is defined broadly to include the value which the defendant subjectively attaches to the items received."
+And in the public corruption context, "'thing of value' is defined broadly to include the value which the defendant subjectively attaches to the items received."
 United States
 v.
 Renzi, 769 F.3d 731,744 (9th Cir.
 2014) (internal quotation marks omitted).